lmr2/Identify-Customer-Segments-with-Arvato/README.md

 1) Demographic data for the general population of Germany
 2) Demographic data for customers of a mail-order company
 3) Data Dictionary with detailed information file about the features in the provided datasets.
-4) A Summary of feature attributes for demographics data
+4) A summary of feature attributes for demographics data